Launch Tasks from Tasks¶

 - The Worker sends a message back to the scheduler temporarily increasing its allowed number of tasks by one.
 This likewise lets the scheduler allocate more tasks to this worker, not counting this long running task against it.

-Establishing a connection to the scheduler takes on the order of 10-20 ms and so it is wise for computations that use this feature to be at least a few times longer in duration than this.
+Establishing a connection to the scheduler takes a few milliseconds and so it is wise for computations that use this feature to be at least a few times longer in duration than this.